Along the Potomac River

 Off of Pope’s Creek, a tributary of the Potomac River, is George Washington Birthplace National Monument, which includes the heart of Augustine Washington’s plantation, the 17th-century homesite of the immigrant John Washington, and the Washington Family Burial Ground.
 Tour the Colonial Revival memorial house and dependencies constructed in honor of the bicentennial of Washington’s birth and as part of the creation of the national park in 1932.
 Visit the colonial farm where George Washington was born and took his first steps and immerse yourself in an 18th century experience that includes, gardens, outbuildings, fields and heritage breed animals.
 Walk along creekside paths to enjoy unspoiled waterfront vistas.
 804.224.1732 or www.nps.gov/gewa

 Either travel through Montross stopping at the Inn at Montross or The Art of Coffee for lunch, which features homemade soups, pastries, gourmet coffee, lattes, frappes and smoothies.
 Browse through their gallery as art is always on the menu!
 Located at 15722 Kings Highway in downtown Montross.
 804.493.9651.
-Or continue on to Stratford Hall dining room for lunch and tour of the Great House.

 After lunch continue your tour at Stratford Hall, the home of two signers of the Declaration of Independence, Richard Henry Lee and Francis Lightfoot Lee, and birthplace of Confederate General Robert E. Lee.
 The Georgian Great House was built in 1738 and the grounds still encompass 1900 acres of the original land which sits high along the bluffs overlooking the Potomac River.
 Explore the many dependencies, formal gardens, grist mill and hiking/nature trails.
 804.493.8038 or www.stratfordhall.org

 Return back up Route 3 to Oak Grove and Ingleside Plantation Vineyards and Winery.
 Ingleside was built in 1834 and vineyards now cover about 50 acres of gently rolling countryside.
 Enjoy tours and tastings at one of Virginia’s oldest and largest wineries.
 804.224.8687 or www.inglesidevineyards.com

 Chesapeake Bay Maritime Heritage